-- 9. What action can the Standards Sub-Committee take where a Councillor has failed to comply with the Code of Conduct? - 9.1 The Council has delegated to the Sub-Committee such of its powers to take action in respect of individual Councillors as may be necessary to promote and maintain high standards of conduct.
-The Sub Committee will impose sanctions (or a combination of sanctions) commensurate with the nature and gravity of the breach of the Code of Conduct and confirm their reasons for doing so.
-Accordingly the sanctions available to the Sub-Committee are to:- - 9.1.1 Publish its findings in respect of the Councillor's conduct (e.g. in a local newspaper, in print or on-line or both).
-Any decision will be published on the Council's website in any event; - 9.1.2 Report its findings to Council (or the Parish/ Town/ Community Council) for information; - 9.1.3 Report its findings and recommend to Council (or the Parish/ Town/ Community Council) that the Councillor be issued with a formal censure or be reprimanded; - 9.1.4 Recommend to the Councillor's Group Leader or Deputy (or in the case of ungrouped Councillors, recommend to Council or to Committees) that the Councillor be removed from any or all Committees or Sub-Committees of the Council; - 9.1.5 Recommend to the Leader of the Council that the Councillor be removed from the Cabinet, or removed from particular Executive Member responsibilities; - 9.1.6 Instruct the Monitoring Officer to arrange (or recommend that the Parish /Town / Community Council should arrange) training for the Councillor; - 9.1.7 Recommend to Council (or the Parish/ Town/ Community Council) that the Councillor be removed from all outside appointments to which they have been appointed or nominated by the authority; - 9.1.8 Recommend to Council (or the Parish/ Town/ Community Council) that it withdraws facilities provided to the Councillor by the Council, such as a computer, website and/or email; - 9.1.9 Recommend to Council (or the Parish / Town/ Community Council) that the Councillor be excluded from the Council's Offices or other premises, with the exception of meeting rooms (real or virtual) as necessary for attending Council, Committee and Sub-Committee meetings; or

-9.1.10 Take no further action.

-9.2 The Sub-Committee has no power to suspend or disqualify the Councillor or to withdraw Councillors' basic or special responsibility allowances or any other payment made to the Councillor that they are entitled to under legislation.
+- 9.1.4 Recommend to the Councillor's Group Leader or Deputy (or in the case of ungrouped Councillors, recommend to Council or to Committees) that the Councillor be removed from any or all Committees or Sub-Committees of the Council; - 9.1.5 Recommend to the Leader of the Council that the Councillor be removed from the Cabinet, or removed from particular Executive Member responsibilities; - 9.1.6 Instruct the Monitoring Officer to arrange (or recommend that the Parish /Town / Community Council should arrange) training for the Councillor; - 9.1.7 Recommend to Council (or the Parish/ Town/ Community Council) that the Councillor be removed from all outside appointments to which they have been appointed or nominated by the authority; - 9.1.8 Recommend to Council (or the Parish/ Town/ Community Council) that it withdraws facilities provided to the Councillor by the Council, such as a computer, website and/or email; - 9.1.9 Recommend to Council (or the Parish / Town/ Community Council) that the Councillor be excluded from the Council's Offices or other premises, except for meeting rooms (real or virtual) as necessary for attending Council, Committee and Sub-Committee meetings; or - 9.1.10 Take no further action. - 9.2 The Sub-Committee has no power to suspend or disqualify the Councillor or to withdraw Councillors' basic or special responsibility allowances or any other payment made to the Councillor that they are entitled to under legislation.